Croatia during World War I: Charity campaigns

 Charity campaign I Gave Gold for Iron (Dadoh zlato za željezo) was conducted in 1914.
 People donated their gold jewelry in exchange for iron rings.
 Donated gold was used for supporting families of killed soldiers.

 In October 1914, the Government Commissioner for the Organization of Voluntary War Nurse Service, with the approval of High Royal Government, started campaign Gold for Iron (Zlato za željezo) in order to gather "gifts in the form of golden items, cash money, and other valuables".
 After the assessment and with the written confirmation, donors were given an iron ring worth as the given donation, with the minimum value of the donation being 5 krones.
 The purpose of this charity campaign was to raise money for the families of killed soldiers "who are natives of these Kingdoms and who have left their families with lack of supplies."
-The center of the organization was in Zagreb, while collecting was carried out at the premises of the First Croatian Savings Bank in Ilica no. 5, in its subsidiaries or by an authorized person in the smaller towns.
+The center of the organization was in Zagreb, while collecting was carried out at the premises of the First Croatian Savings Bank on Ilica no. 5, in its subsidiaries or by an authorized person in the smaller towns.
 The rings had inscription "I Gave Gold for Iron 1914" and were protected by the stamp of the Commission for the Organization of Voluntary War Nurse Service.
 In addition, in the year 1915, citizens of Zagreb could hammer a nail into the trunk of the lime tree at Nikola Šubić Zrinski Square for a symbolic amount of money, thus collecting resources for families of soldiers who were killed in the war.
 This action took place in other Croatian cities as well; in Pula donors could hammer a nail into the lighthouse, and in Jastrebarsko in wooden hawk.

 Avenue of chestnut trees in the main street of Sinj, which is used as the racecourse of Sinjska alka, was planted in memory of the recruited soldiers who went to war in 1917.
 The number of trees equals the number of men who were recruited.
 Many members of the nobility were engaged in humanitarian work as well.
 Marija Janković, married Adamović, a noblewoman from Janković family, donated a large portion of her wealth for buying medication for poor.
 She was also personally helping wounded soldiers in Drenovci.